 At the end of January I hosted and participated in the seventh annual 24-hour Comics Day event at la maison des auteurs.
 I didn’t finish the whole comic in 24 hours—I only got to page 16—so I devoted another seven hour day to finishing the remaining eight pages.
-You can read the comic and learn a bit about it after the jump.
+You can learn a bit about it after the jump.

 - the first and last panel must include a snowball

 - there must be a family dinner scene in the middle of the story

 This year, I was invited to come up with the starter constraint.
 I thought long and hard about it and consulted with previous 24 hour MCs Lewis Trondheim and Etienne Lécroart.
 I’m very pleased with the constraint I came up with and I’m happy to say that most other participants have been as well:

 Your story has to take place in the duration of 24 units of time: seconds, hours, days, years, etc.

 The time frame must be directly related to the story.
 Time must be distributed equally throughout the story.
 That is, if you are doing a 24-year story, each page takes place during one year.

 The story must be 24 pages long.
 The first page must contain a title and the 24th page should have “the end” at the bottom.